pkoreader/KOReader.patches/README.md

 When books are not linked, it checks metadata of the book and display those ratings onto the cover. <br>
 If both hardcover and metadata have the ratings, then it gives priority to hardcover ratings as their ratings have the facility of a half star. <br><br>
 Note: <br>
-The ratings are stored under koreader/cache/2StarRatingHardcover.json which is created automatically.<br>
+The ratings are stored under koreader/settings//hardcover offline ratings.json which is created automatically.<br>
 In order to display hardcover ratings, you need to have hardcover plugin installed and need to have your books linked.<br><br>

 PS.
 This patch was created using AI and i have tested it on android and kindle PW 12.